Laxmisagar: Major landmarks

 The Gram Sevika Taalim Kendra at Laxmisagar is the largest of its kind in Orissa.
 It provides residential accommodation and training facility to hundreds of rural women, including tribal ladies, at a time.

 The Gokulananda Maharathi Law College (affiliated under Utkal University) has also a campus inside the Laxmisagar Municipal Highschool compound.
 The Regional Traffic Training Institute is also situated in Laxmisagar, where the headquarters of the Seventh Battalion of Orissa Armed Forces was located.

 Places of interest

 Laxmisagar is situated on the Cuttack-Puri main road between Rasulgarh square and Kalpana square.
 It is well known for its meat market and abattoir, people from all over Bhubaneswar come here to purchase good quality mutton.
-The famous temples in and around Laxmisagar are the Maa Dalakhai temple, Hanuman temple, Sriram temple, Trinath Temple, patitapabana temple and Buddheswari temple.
+The famous temples in and around Laxmisagar are the Maa Dalakhai temple, Hanuman temple, Sriram temple, Trinath Temple, patitapabana temple and LaxmiNarayan temple,Adisakti temple,maa duladei temple,Nilakantheswar temple,sanischara templeBuddheswari temple.
 The Bhubaneswar Stock Exchange was also situated in Laxmisagar near Cuttack Road.